stephenbeese/Portfolio-Project-1/README.md

 - ### **Embedded YouTube and Spotify**

 Embedded youtube videos and spotify have been used to keep the user engaged and want to know more.
+This is beneficial as the user will spend more time on this site.

 ![Embedded YouTube and Spotify](./assets/images/readme/youtube-spotify.png)